ClouDesire/docusaurus/docs/pricing-models.md

 most common pricing models available on the platform.

-You can deeply customize the pricing model for your product in Cloudesire (for example, you can add extra resources to your product LINK), but the choice of the right pricing model is not always easy.
+You can deeply customize the pricing model for your product in Cloudesire (for example, you can add [extra resources](onboarding-extra-resources.md) to your product), but the choice of the right pricing model is not always easy.
 That's why in the following paragraphs you will find an introduction to the most used pricing models in SaaS businesses.

 ## Available pricing models